cubed-dev/cubed/docs/user-guide/scaling.md

 ## Diagnosing Performance

+To understand how your computation could perform better you first need to diagnose the source of any problems.

 ### Optimized Plan

 Use {py:meth}`Plan.visualize() <cubed.Plan.visualize()>` to view the optimized plan.
 This allows you to see the number of steps involved in your calculation, the number of tasks in each step, and overall.